keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/25.minnesota/state.md

 step3: '3 (if not licensed)  4 (if licensed and board certified)'
 usmle: 'Step 3 must be passed within 5 years of Step 2 or before the end of the residency training'
 visible: false
-googletitle: 'Minnesota Licensure Requirements'
+googletitle: 'Minnesota Medical Board License Service'
-googledesc: 'The Minnesota Medical Board is averaging 60-120 days for licensure from the submission date of application to the Medical Board to the issuance of the Minnesota Medical License for Domestic Graduates.
-International graduates might take longer due to additional licensing requirements.'
+googledesc: 'Minnesota Medical Licensing Services for Physicians seeking to expedite the State Licensure process who will be applying to the Minnesota Medical Board'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Minnesota Licensure Requirements'
-twitterdescription: "The Minnesota Medical Board is averaging 60-120 days for licensure from the submission date of application to the Medical Board to the issuance of the Minnesota Medical License for Domestic Graduates.
-International graduates might take longer due to additional licensing requirements.\r\n"
+twitterdescription: 'The Minnesota Medical Board is averaging 60-120 days for licensure from the submission date of application to the Medical Board to the issuance of the Minnesota Medical License for Domestic Graduates.
+International graduates might take longer due to additional licensing requirements.'
 articleenabled: false
-musiceventenabled: false
 orgaenabled: false
 orga:
     ratingValue: 2.5
 orgaratingenabled: false
-eventenabled: false
-personenabled: false
-musicalbumenabled: false
-productenabled: false
-product:
-    ratingValue: 2.5
-restaurantenabled: false
-restaurant:
-    acceptsReservations: 'yes'
-    priceRange: $
 facebookenable: true
 facebooktitle: 'Minnesota Licensure Requirements'
-facebookdesc: "The Minnesota Medical Board is averaging 60-120 days for licensure from the submission date of application to the Medical Board to the issuance of the Minnesota Medical License for Domestic Graduates.
-International graduates might take longer due to additional licensing requirements.\r\n"
+facebookdesc: 'The Minnesota Medical Board is averaging 60-120 days for licensure from the submission date of application to the Medical Board to the issuance of the Minnesota Medical License for Domestic Graduates.
+International graduates might take longer due to additional licensing requirements.'
 facebookimg: /home/medlicense-social-card.jpg
 ---